FlagHater/partly-sane-skies-FlagHater/pages/features/list.md

 ![Party Manager](/images/party_manager.png)

+### Permanent Dungeon Party Selector

+Automatically parties everyone in a permanent dungeon party.
+Using ``/pp`` or ``/permparty``, you have the option to create, party, delete, and add and remove members from your permanent party.
+You can even add different parties such as an f6Party or a jujuNonCarry party.

 ### Pearl Refill
 Do you use pearls for your Dungeon runs and want to refill them backup to 16?
 With the Pearlrefill command you can automatically refill it back up to 16 from any other Stacksize, there is also a Keybind (Default P) and an option to enable auto refill at Dungeon start (use at your own risk)